gdbroman/broman.blog/_posts/2020/2020-09-17-on-being-round.md

 1. *Being well-rounded in skills,* vs.
 2. *Being well-rounded emotionally*

 The former is more of a binary thing.
-You either know enough about a lot, or not.
-And if you do, you may [T-specialize](https://en.wikipedia.org/wiki/T-shaped_skills){:target="_blank"} and have an awesome career.
+You're either well-read or not.
+And if you are, you may [T-specialize](https://en.wikipedia.org/wiki/T-shaped_skills){:target="_blank"} and enjoy an awesome career.

 The latter, is a lifelong journey.
-A process of **figuring out how you *lie to yourself* on a daily basis.**
+A process of **figuring out how you lie to yourself on a daily basis.**

-So my current thinking is this: Be T-shaped in your craft but round personality-wise.
+So my current thinking is this: Be T-shaped in your craft, but round personality-wise.

 The former is simple: Find a passion - and read widely.